mgsosna/mattsosna.com/_posts/r/2016-05-15-R-4-Functions.md

 ---
 layout: post
-title: Learning R - 4.
+title: Learning R <br> 4.
 Functions and if statements
+author: matt_sosna
 ---
 A critical step in growing up is learning to think for yourself.
 With so much conflicting information available from polarized media outlets, non-interacting academic schools of thought, and corporations with various shades of biased self-interest, the definition of the "right thing to do" or the "truth" is rarely clear or may not even objectively exist.
 Being able to think critically and independently is therefore a crucial skill to develop for academia, industry, and yourself.